Gaeto95/WrathOftheWrappers/README.md

 ## 🎮 Game Overview

 **Wrath of the Wrappers** is a fast-paced survival action RPG where players control a skilled bolter to survive endless waves of enemies while collecting gold and upgrading their abilities.
-Built entirely in the browser using modern web technologies with beautiful sprite animations.
+Built entirely in the browser using bolt.new, with beautiful sprite animations.

 ### 🎯 Core Gameplay Loop
 1. **Survive** - Navigate through endless enemy waves using WASD controls